greggigon/docker-hack-night/docs/2. networking/README.md

 	$ docker run -p 3306:3306 --name mysqldb -e MYSQL_ROOT_PASSWORD=password -d mysql

 > *NOTE*: the `-e` argument allows you to inject environment variables.
-It can be repeated multiple times to add multiple variables.
+It can be repeated multiple times to add multiple variables. `--name` is naming the container.
+You can see when you list the containers `docker ps -a` that those have randomly generated names. `--name` will use the name that you provide.
+The name has to be unique.

 Now, we should have MySQL running in a container (you can check with `docker ps`).
 Now we should be able to connect to the Database: